getsentry/sentry-java/sentry-samples/sentry-samples-servlet/README.md

 ## How to build?

-From the project directory execute command:
+From the module directory execute a command:

 ```
 ../../gradlew build